serafinmaciej/ScalaConsultants.github.io/_posts/2014-06-22-rabbit-with-akka-stream.markdown

 These two technologies seem like a perfect fit, so in this post I'm going to explore some basic integration possibilities and example usage.

 ###Disclaimer
 To try these examples you'll need to have access to RabbitMQ server.
-If you don't have it already you can following the instructions [here](http://www.rabbitmq.com/download.html).
+If you don't have it already you can follow the instructions [here](http://www.rabbitmq.com/download.html).

 I'm not going to show every detail of this solution in this post.
 I want to concentrate on transforming the RabbitMQ messages into the Reactive Stream.
 I encourage you to take a look at my Activator [template](https://github.com/jczuchnowski/rabbitmq-akka-stream) to see more details - like connecting to RabbitMQ server, initiating channels etc.

 ##Simple model

-I'm going to use a simple representation of RabbitMQ message.
-It's not in any way a proper representation that will get you all the way in your RabbitMQ usage, but it is enough to show basic integration in this blog post.
+We're going to use a simple representation of RabbitMQ message.
+It's not in any way a proper representation that will get you all the way in your RabbitMQ usage, but it is enough to show some basic stuff in this blog post.

 ~~~ scala
 class RabbitMessage(val deliveryTag: Long, val body: String, channel: Channel) {